dekts/Django-python-pro/README.md

 $ pip --version

-For create virtual host then remove the index.html file. make sure that you need to install
+For create virtual host then remove the index.html file.
+For that you need to install

 $ sudo pip install --upgrade Django==1.8.2